 You must remain enrolled in a full-time study load (where you can) until you receive a response to your application.

 All applications must include up-to-date supporting documentation, which must be in English.
-Without this, your application will be delayed or refused.
+Without this, your application may be delayed or refused.

 If you need to reduce your study load due to subject availability, course structure, or unsatisfactory progress, we also recommend making a course planning appointment at Stop 1 to discuss your options and revised study plans.